BDNYC/sedkit/source/catalog.rst

     cat.wave_units = q.AA
     cat.flux_units = q.W / q.m**3

-Additional columns of data can be added to the results table with the ``add_column`` method.
+Additional columns of data can be added to the results table with the :py:meth:`~catalog.Catalog.add_column` method.

 .. code:: python